storesafe/cordova-sqlite-storage/README.md

 - Check the troubleshooting steps and pitfalls in [brodybits / Cordova-troubleshooting-guide](https://github.com/brodybits/Cordova-troubleshooting-guide)

 and check the following:
-- You are using the latest version of the Plugin Javascript & platform-specific Java or Objective-C source from this repository.
+- You are using the latest version of the Plugin (Javascript and platform-specific part) from this repository.
-- You have installed the Javascript & platform-specific Java or Objective-C correctly.
+- The plugin is installed correctly.
-- You have included the correct version of the cordova Javascript and SQLitePlugin.js and got the path right.
+- You have included the correct version of `cordova.js`.
 - You have registered the plugin properly in `config.xml`.

 If you still cannot get something to work: